 Community-Based: Our community-based mentoring program matches responsible adults with under-resourced youth from the community, providing the youth with an additional role model.
 As a community-based match, you meet together about twice a month at a time convenient for both you and your Little, and spend quality time together engaging in meaningful one-to-one activities.
 The minimum commitment is one year.
 You can see a movie, bake cookies, shoot some hoops, or whatever else may be a fun way to spend time together.
 As a community-based Big, you must have your own transportation to pick up and drop off your Little.
 As with all programs, Bigs receive ongoing support from our staff to help you along the way.

 School-Based: Throughout the academic year, Bigs in the school-based program meet with their Littles weekly at school for 30 - 45 minutes.
-School-based programs take place in schools across Lafayette Parish.
+School-based programs take place in schools across Lafayette Parish and Natchitoches Parish (coming soon!)
 As a school-based match, you and your Little can utilize resources on the school's campus for your activities - you can play on the playground, shoot hoops, visit the library, make arts & crafts, etc. You can even work on homework together or just walk and talk.
 You must have reliable transportation to get to your assigned school each week.
 The minimum commitment is one year.
 Over the summer, school-based matched can keep in touch through letter writing and attending a BBBS activity.

 Club-Based: Big Brothers Big Sisters and the Boys & Girls Clubs have partnered to provide one-to-one mentoring to youth on-site at one of the Clubs.
 The Club-based mentoring program is one way that mentors can help shape the future of youth in Acadiana.
 The Club-based program allows adult volunteer mentors (Bigs) and Littles to build a supportive relationship in a space where young people spend much of their free time, share interests and hobbies, develop goals and have fun!
 The Boys and Girls Club offers fun activities that they can do together, such as shoot hoops, utilize the computer lab, or simply hang out and play a board game.